LYNCH·LLP

 What the data says.

-Jasjit S Vidwan maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 198 disposed applications, the examiner's allowance rate is 67%, meaning 133 applications were allowed and 65 abandoned.
-The allowance rate across the examiner's art units ranges from 65% to 72%.
-This pooled figure aggregates the examiner's work across multiple art units and describes the historical record of decided applications.
+Jasjit S Vidwan maintains a public record spanning 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's allowance rate is 67%.
+This rate represents the percentage of applications that were allowed among all decided (allowed and abandoned) applications in the pooled record.
+The allowance rate ranges from 65% to 72% across the examiner's art units, reflecting variation in outcomes across different subject areas within TC 2100.
+This pooled figure aggregates the examiner's work across multiple art units and describes past outcomes rather than predicting any individual application's disposition.

 // HOW TO READ THESE NUMBERS